- The Academic Program

 - On State Line, cars must enter the south entrance and move toward the north exit.

-- If the carpool consists of a combination of middle and upper school students, the students should be picked up at the north end of the State Line parking lot.
+- If the carpool consists of a combination of middle and upper school students, the students should be picked up in the State Line parking lot.

 - Arrange to pick up students in your carpool at the same place in the parking lot every day.

-- If the students are not ready to be picked up, please find a parking place or pull your car to the right or left so that the traffic flow will not be impeded.
+- If the students are not ready to be picked up, please find a parking place or pull your car to the right or left so traffic flow will not be impeded.

-- Please do not pick up your students at the south entrance of the State Line parking lot or the west entrance to Hall Student Center.
+- Please do not pick up your students at the south entrance of the State Line parking lot.
 It is dangerous and impedes the flow of traffic.

 If a student drives to school:

-- Seniors can park in the east lot or the Kroh campus lot; and
+- Seniors can park in the east lot or the Kroh Campus lot.

-- Students may not return to the parking lot or be in their cars unless a note is obtained from the dean of students, disciplinary chair, assistant principal or principal.
+- Freshman, sophomores and juniors may not return to the parking lot or be in their cars unless a note is obtained from the dean of students, Honor Council chair, assistant division head or division head.

 DO NOT PARK in the driveways, in the visitors’, handicapped or reserved spaces.
 The lot behind Jordan Hall is reserved for faculty members.
-Violations will result in tickets.
+Violations will result in tickets, detentions and/or an appearance before the Honor Council.

 The State Line entrance or the Hall Student Center entrance can be used when letting off students.